open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 **All components**

-The following must be added to the NATS section:
+The following must be added to the NATS section in any case:

 ```
 NATSServers=terminus.openuem.eu:4433